Catalogue of Operators, Functions and Inputs

 Date Functions

-You can include calculated columns when creating a new column, you can also use dates as an input in text and numeric column types.
+You can include calculated columns when creating a new column.
 Below are the functions that can be used:

 today — Today